 Heat oil in a pan.
 Add sliced peppers, onions and give a nice stir.
 You can also add some freshly minced garlic here for some extra garlic flavor.
 Saute for 2 minutes, till the veggies turn a little soft.
 Then add chopped tomatoes and saute for another 1 - 2 minutes.

 Now add the spice mix (sauce).
 Stir them to mix all spices with veggies.
 Cook for 2 minutes more on low flame so that vegetables absorb the flavor of the spices.
-Total time in this method - 6 minutes approximately.
+Total time in this method is 6 -8 minutes approximately.

 Oven-Baked Fajita Veggies

 Preheat the oven to 400F.
 Spread the veggies on the sheet pan.
 Drizzle the fajita sauce on the veggies.
 Mix them thoroughly.
 Let some extra sauce spread on the pan as it won't allow the veggie to dry up while being baked.
 Roast the veggies at 400 F for 20 minutes till the veggies are tender.
 If required, cook for another 5 minutes.